Thao-Tran/SYSC3010-Lab2/README.md

-# SYSC 3010
+# SYSC 3010 Lab 2
-Third year project course repository
+UDP program written for lab 2 of SYSC3010